The PS5 is coming soon, and new details on Sony's console are emerging at a rapid clip.

 PS5 console and design

 Sony revealed the PS5's final design on June 11.
 The console will come in two styles: an asymmetrical PlayStation 5, and a symmetrical PlayStation 5 Digital Edition.
 The former has a disc drive, while the latter will play only digital games.
-As such, it's likely that the PS5 Digital Edition will cost less, but it's not clear how much the price break might be.
+As such, the Digital Edition will cost $100 less than its disc-enabled counterpart.

 Beyond that, the design is a departure for PlayStation, which has launched with all-black consoles ever since the PS2.
 The PS5 is a two-tone black-and-white console with a vertical configuration and sloping white fins that cover a rounded black box.